multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Inputs:**

 - amount:
-  **- Control** :
+  - **Control** :
-  **- Checks** : there aren’t checks
+    - **Checks** : there aren’t checks
-  **- Impact** : The value determines how much the user will be able to receive rewards.
+  - **Impact** : The value determines how much the user will be able to receive rewards.
 In case of full access to the function, users will be able to steal all funds from the vault.
 - stakerAddr:
-  **- Control** : owner of minipool. not controlled.
+  - **Control** : owner of minipool. not controlled.
-  **- Checks** : therequireValidStakerfunction checks the address.
+    - **Checks** : therequireValidStakerfunction checks the address.
 If this ad- dress isn’t staker, will revert.
-  **- Impact** : in case of full access it will allow any user to increase the.ggpRew ards
+  - **Impact** : in case of full access it will allow any user to increase the.ggpRew ards
 - msg.sender:
-  **- Control** : -
+  - **Control** : -
-  **- Checks** :onlySpecificRegisteredContract(“ClaimNodeOp”, msg.sender)
+    - **Checks** :onlySpecificRegisteredContract(“ClaimNodeOp”, msg.sender)
-  **- Impact** : access to the function by untrusted addresses will allow manipu- lating the.ggpRewardsvalue.
+  - **Impact** : access to the function by untrusted addresses will allow manipu- lating the.ggpRewardsvalue.

 **Function call analysis**

 - requireValidStaker()
-  **- What is controllable?** stakerAddr
+  - **What is controllable?** stakerAddr
-  **- If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
+  - **If return value controllable, how is it used and how can it go wrong?** re- turn thestakerIndexcorresponding to thestakerAddr.
 The Index must be unique, otherwise will be possible to lost funds.
-  **- What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
+  - **What happens if it reverts, reenters, or does other unusual control flow?** will be reverted ifstakerAddris not a valid staker.
 - addUint()
-  **- What is controllable?** amount
+  - **What is controllable?** amount
-  **- If return value controllable, how is it used and how can it go wrong?** there isn’t return value
+  - **If return value controllable, how is it used and how can it go wrong?** there isn’t return value
-  **- What happens if it reverts, reenters, or does other unusual control flow?** no problems
+  - **What happens if it reverts, reenters, or does other unusual control flow?** no problems

-**Function:decreaseGGPRewards()**
+### Function:decreaseGGPRewards()\*\*

 **Intended behavior:**